Transportation Master Plan Update

 • Guided by the 2015 TMP, a number of investments have been made to improve the City’s transportation network.
 Highlights include comprehensive streetscape works on Latoria Boulevard, active transportation upgrades on Metchosin Road and Painter Road, a new roundabout at Veterans Memorial Parkway / Latoria Road, and neighbourhood traffic management enhancements throughout Colwood.

 • Travel behaviours have changed.
 A significant increase in the proportion of all trips made by active transportation has been experienced since 2011, with active transportation representing 5% of all trips in 2011 and 14% in 2022.
-Similarly, the number of daily trips per person has decreased by approximately 10% since 2011.

 • The COVID-19 pandemic resulted in a dramatic change in the way we travel.
 While the pandemic has since passed, the City is still working to understand the level of permanent change that has occurred in travel behaviours and trip making patterns.